 My best is not good enough

 That would have been fine if it had been kept about them and not about me.
-On the few times I attempted to join in a conversation and share my experience, it was knocked down.
+On the few times I attempted to join in a conversation and share my experience though, I was knocked down.
 I was even told I hadn’t hiked a mountain “properly” because I’d used my hands on a difficult section.
 And received regular advice that I “should” do this and I “have to” do that.

 The worst of all

 What upset me most though was when the male assessor made a dig about my fitness and eating habits.
-It was pushing 2pm and we hadn’t stopped for lunch.
-I was starving, not just because we had walked 10 miles in exam conditions over tough terrain and hadn’t stopped since breakfast, but also because I was on my period.
-I needed to stop to eat something other than a snack which I knew would help my stomach cramps.
+It was pushing 2pm and we hadn’t stopped for lunch despite having a really early start.
+I was starving, not just because we had walked 8 miles under exam conditions over tough terrain and hadn’t stopped since breakfast, but also because I was on my period.
+I needed to stop to eat something other than a snack as I knew it would help my stomach cramps.
 So I asked if we could stop to eat….3 times….until at last he reluctantly agreed.

-The assessor then spent the next 10 minutes preaching to me (albeit in a subtle way) about how I “don’t really need to eat as much as I think” and then asked me if I work out at home.
-Serioulsy?!
+The assessor then spent the next 10 minutes preaching to me about how I “don’t really need to eat as much as I think” and then asked me if I train at home.
+Seriously?!
+I just wanted the world to swallow me up.

 I was overweight by the way.
-Not by much, but I really was out of shape.
+Not by much, but I really wasn’t in the best shape.
 After a difficult year just about surviving teacher training and a whole other lot of stress, my health had taken a beating.
 It happens.
+But heck, I could still climb mountains and carry a 16kg pack on my back without complaint.

 Do I look like I need directions?